AqwamCreates/DataPredict-Agent/docs/index.md

 ## Features

-* Custom AI NPC actions through the use of regular expressions to detect actions inside of LLM-generated messages.
+* Custom actions through the use of regular expressions to detect actions inside of LLM-generated messages.

 * Agents can learn from their environments, and enchance it further with deep reinforcement learning from [DataPredict](https://aqwamcreates.github.io/DataPredict/) and [DataPredict Neural](https://aqwamcreates.github.io/DataPredict-Neural/).